 Baking Alternative

 If you prefer a lighter cooking method or want to reduce the amount of oil used in your dishes, baking the Red Lentil Koftas is an excellent option.
 This alternative technique yields equally delicious results while offering a healthier twist.
-Here's how you can easily bake the koftas:
+Here's how you can easily bake the koftas to perfection:

 - Preheat your oven to 400°F and lightly oil a baking tray and line it with parchment paper.
 This ensures that the koftas won't stick to the tray during the baking process.